woojiahao/git-guide/02-first-repository/README.md

     - `git add .` - adds all current local files to the Git staging area
     - `git commit -m "Initial commit"`- commits the staged (added) files to indicate that you are saving these changes and want to make them permanent within the history of the project
     - `git push -u origin master` - uploads the current set of changes from your local repository to the remote repository, effectively making them available on GitHub. `-u` sets up a [tracking branch](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches#:~:text=Tracking%20branches%20are%20local%20branches,which%20branch%20to%20merge%20in.) (refer to the attached resource for more information, this guide will not cover what tracking branches are)
+4. Once the repository is created, GitHub will again provide a URL for you to access the remote repository.
+Copy this URL to the clipboard and return to the terminal.

 And there you have it!
 You have successfully uploaded an existing project to GitHub.
 You may have some questions about what each command does; fret not, the following chapters will go over them and hopefully build on your understanding of Git.